 Making your own elderberry syrup at home is surprisingly easy and much cheaper than buying it in stores!
 Here's how I make it to help keep my family healthy during cold and flu season.

 When September hits, I start upping my game on preventative healthcare for my family!
 Making sure to give them daily probiotics, vitamins, NingXia Red, and now elderberry syrup!
 So what's special about elderberries?

-Elderberries come from the Elder tree that grows naturally in Europe and they have long been known for their immune boosting properties.
-According to WebMD, when taken by mouth within 48 hours of contracting the flu, elderberry syrup can reduct the severity and duration of the flu.
+Elderberries come from the Elder tree that grows naturally in Europe, and they have long been known for their immune-boosting properties.
+According to WebMD, when taken by mouth within 48 hours of contracting the flu, elderberry syrup can reduce the severity and duration of the flu.
 I know I found that to be true for me when I got the flu last week!
 I was feeling much better within a few days.

-They are high in vitamin C and in antioxidants.
+They are high in vitamin C and antioxidants.

 Scientific Studies on Elderberries